 Call for panels and papers has now closed

 Thank you to everyone who has submitted an abstract.
-We are currently considering the submitted abstracts and organising the programme.
+We are currently organising the programme.
 Paper presentations will be scheduled in multiple parallel streams organised around the following themes:

 - Cultural justice: culture includes age, socio-economic status, gender, urban/rural, ethnicity and religion.
 Thus cultural justice includes fairness in relation to cultural and demographic information, barriers and challenges;

 - Transitional justice: an approach to achieve justice in times of transition from conflict, colonisation and/or state repression, including the rights of victims, rights of Indigenous Peoples, promoting civic trust and strengthening the democratic rule of law; human rights abuses, violence, and truth commissions;

 - Criminal justice: including sentencing, sexual violence, miscarriages of justice, prisons and prisoners;

 - Gender justice: ending inequalities between women and men that are produced and reproduced in the family, the community, the market and state;